Nadir Sedrati: André Gachy

-On May 19, 1982, Sedrati and Gachy went on vacation in Thonon-les-Bains, resting at a local resort for a few days before leaving.
+On 19 May 1982, Sedrati and Gachy went on vacation in Thonon-les-Bains, resting at a local resort for a few days before leaving.
 At one point, however, Gachy vanished without a trace, but strangely, Sedrati did not report his disappearance to authorities and instead started using his friend's identity papers and checkbook, as well as living at his residences in La Verrière and Saintes.
-Owing to the fact that he was an adult with few friends other than Sedrati, no investigation took place to investigate the man's disappearance.
+As he was an adult with few friends other than Sedrati, no investigation took place to investigate the man's disappearance.

 In the summer of 1982, an employee of a shop in La Rochelle noticed that Sedrati was fraudulently buying products using a fake identity and reported him to the police.
 After his arrest, investigators learned that the scamming techniques he had used were similar to the ones he had used in the past, and suspected that Gachy might have fallen victim to a homicide.
 In August of that year, in spite of his protests of innocence and the fact that Gachy's body had not been found, Sedrati was charged with murder and identity theft.
 He then spent the next three years and three months in prison, awaiting trial at the cour d'assises in Nancy.

+Sedrati first appeared before the La Rochelle criminal court in September 1984, accused of swindling Gachy.
+The defense argued that Sedrati had never succeeded in obtaining French identity papers.
+The court granted him mitigating circumstances and sentenced him to three and a half years in prison.

-On November 26, 1985, the trial began.
-The public prosecutor demanded a life sentence for the accused, but as there was little evidence to convict him, Sedrati was instead acquitted of all charges and released after just four days.
-On September 6, 1988, he was interned for a few months at a psychiatric ward for "behavioral disorders", but was released again on December 17.
-In 1993, Sedrati impersonated a man by the name of Joël Royer, and then another man by the name of Vosger, using both identities intermittently as to avoid detection.
+On 25 November 1985, Sedrati's trial began before the Charente-Maritime Assize Court, for the alleged murder of Gachy.
+During the two-day trial, Sedrati still claimed to have impersonated Gachy, but denied having killed the pensioner, claiming that he was a “simple swindler”.
+In fact, one of the stumbling blocks in the case against Sedrati is the absence of the missing man's body.
+Sedrati's arguments work in his favor, given his history of fraud.
+On second day, the trial began.
+The public prosecutor demanded a life sentence for the accused, but as there was little evidence to convict him, Sedrati was instead acquitted of all charges and released.

+In 1993, Sedrati impersonated a man by the name of Joël Royer, and then another man by the name of Vosger, using both identities intermittently to avoid detection.